What's New!

 In many XVIIIth century palaces along the street landlords lived on the first floor (that above the ground level) and the rest of the building

-was split into flats which were rented.
+was split into flats and shops which were rented.
 Palazzetto Ansellini and Palazzo Maruscelli Lepri are examples of this pattern (for other similar buildings see a page on Flats for Rent in XVIIIth century Rome).
-Palazzo

 (left) Via della Croce seen from Piazza di Spagna; (centre) Palazzo del Principe di Polonia; (right) Palazzo Gomez Silj (at the very far end of the street Rampa di S. Sebastianello)